Non-self-adjoint Toeplitz matrices whose principal submatrices have real spectrum: Abstract

 \section{Abstract}

 We introduce and investigate a class of complex semi-infinite banded Toeplitz matrices satisfying the condition that the spectra of their principal submatrices accumulate onto a real interval when the size of the submatrix grows to $\infty$.
 We prove that a banded Toeplitz matrix belongs to this class if and only if its symbol has real values on a Jordan curve located in $\C\setminus\{0\}$.
 Surprisingly, it turns out that, if such a Jordan curve is present, the spectra of all the submatrices have to be real.
 The latter claim is also proven for matrices given by a more general symbol.
 Further, the limiting eigenvalue distribution of a real banded Toeplitz matrix is related to the solution of a determinate Hamburger moment problem.
 We use this to derive a formula for the limiting measure using a parametrization of the Jordan curve.
 We also describe a Jacobi operator, whose spectral measure coincides with the limiting measure.
 We show that this Jacobi operator is a compact perturbation of a tridiagonal Toeplitz matrix.
-Our main results are illustrated by several concrete examples; some of them allow an explicit analytic treatment, while some are only treated numerically.
+Our main results are illustrated by several concrete examples; some of them allow an explicit analytic treatment, while some are only treated numerically.\\ \textbf{Update}: The proof of Theorem 8 contains an error.
+An erratum is attached in the end.